 Finally, you'll want to take a look at grabbing an ISIC card before you leave.
 It'll entitle you to all sorts of student discounts as you backpack Europe -- we're talking discounts on meals, transport, flights, activities, and more!

 How to Stay Safe and Healthy While You're There

 If you've never left the United States before, travel can seem like a daunting prospect.
 If you're heading to Europe, though, there's no need to panic -- it's just as safe there as it is at home.
 All you need to do is take a few extra precautions, but other than that, behave how you would at home and you'll be just fine.

 It's worth reading up on bed bugs before you leave so that you know what to do if you happen to come up against them, but keep in mind that they're extremely rare.
 I've backpacked through thirty countries in Europe and only suffered their itchy bites once.

 Scams are common in major European cities, so take a read of my article on how to avoid them.
 For the most part, if you dress like the locals, don't look lost, and stay wary of anyone who seems overly-friendly and approaches you for no real reason, you'll be fine.

 Hostels are actually surprisingly safe -- I've been known to head out for a day of exploring while leaving my laptop on the bed and nothing has ever happened.
 I always explain it as a kind of community -- backpackers are always looking out for each other.
-Still, there are definite precautions that you should take, which I've covered in the following article about how to keep your things safe in a hostel.
+Still, there are definite precautions that you should take.